ledger/ledger.github.io/index.markdown

     enabled=1
     gpgcheck=0

-Once this is done, run `yum install ledger`.
+and then run `yum install ledger`.